 The math problems appear to be very random and there are easy problems, mixed in with more difficult ones.
 There doesn't seem to be any sequential or scaffolded order to them.

-However, Math Jungle for first grade is certainly a fun app that would provide an opportunity to learn and practice math facts for young users not just first graders.
+However, Math Jungle for first grade is certainly a fun app that would provide an opportunity to learn and practice math facts for young users, not just first graders.
 I could definitely see second graders and even some of my third graders enjoying practicing their basic math facts and computational skills with this app at home.
 As a teacher, there wasn't any real way to track a student's progress but it could be a way to reinforce individualized practice at home and as a learning center in school.

 About the Author

 Lisa Carew, MS Educational Technology; MA in Literacy; TESOL Certification; BA; AAS, is an elementary school teacher currently teaching third grade in Southampton, New York.
-Her diverse educational experiences and expertise as a general education teacher in a Dual Language Classroom provides insight to the daily pedagogical shifts currently taking place in classrooms throughout the nation.
-Lisa’s ongoing collaborations with bilingual educators, special educators, TESOL teachers, administrators, and parents reflects firsthand how technological applications are supporting student’s learning, teacher’s teaching, and parents as partners! (edit)
+Her diverse educational experiences and expertise as a general education teacher in a Dual Language Classroom provides insight into the daily pedagogical shifts currently taking place in classrooms throughout the nation.
+Lisa’s ongoing collaborations with bilingual educators, special educators, TESOL teachers, administrators, and parents reflect firsthand how technological applications are supporting student’s learning, teacher’s teaching, and parents as partners! (edit)